ekuester/GTK-Periodic-Table-Molecular-Formula/README.md

 Very interesting in GTK 3.0 is the mode of setting colors in widgets: First place to go is<br/>
 &nbsp; <https://developer.gnome.org/gtk3/stable/chap-css-overview.html><br/>
 It is essential to generate the necessary CSS data in the right syntax.<br/>
+Printing of the table is possible, you will learn to use an Gtk::OffscreenWindow for that.<br/>
-Learning the Linux way of localization the dutch/german/italian translation files are added in subdirectories.
+Learning the Linux way of localization the dutch/french/german/italian translation files are added in subdirectories.
 Under Fedora the right system folder should be /usr/share/locale, but only if you change line 7 in main.cpp to<br/>
 ```
 #define PROGRAMNAME_LOCALEDIR "/usr/share/locale"
 ```